emmysm/fermat-apps-queue/README.md

 ### Offering a bounty

 You are free to offer a cash bounty for your APP to be processed faster.
-Remember this is a open source project.
+Remember this is a open source project and bounties is a common mechanism to get things done.
 The bounty will impact on the weight assigned to your project.
 Consider a bounty to support functionality that is more unique to your use cases.

 ### Fermat APP components